nss-group-projects/bangazon-api/README.md

 1. Clone this repository and change to the directory in the terminal.
 2. Run `poetry install`
 3. Run `poetry shell`
+4. Run `pip install setuptools`
-4. Run migrations and install starter data with the `./seed_data.sh` script.
+5. Run migrations and install starter data with the `./seed_data.sh` script.
-5. Open the project in VS Code if you haven't yet.
+6. Open the project in VS Code if you haven't yet.
-6. Ensure that the correct Python Interpreter is chosen in VS Code.
+7. Ensure that the correct Python Interpreter is chosen in VS Code.
-7. Start your debugger.
+8. Start your debugger.

 ## Postman Request Collection